1.3. Form of theories: notions, objects and meta-objects

 | One-model theory

-expressions (terms, formulas)...
+structures (operators, predicates), expressions (terms, formulas)...

-||Points, staight lines, circles...
+||Points, straight lines, circles...

 The notions of a one-model theory (1MT), normally interpreted in [T,M], classify

 the components of T («type», «symbol», «formula»...), and those of M («object»,

-and tools to interpret T there).
-But the same notions (even if from
+and tools to interpret components and expressions of T there).

-[T1, [T,M]], by putting the prefix meta- on them.
+[1MT, [T,M]], by putting the prefix meta- on them.

-that are the meta-objects.
+which are the meta-objects.
 The above rule of use of the meta prefix

 would let every object be a meta-object; but we will make a vocabulary

 Set theory only knows the ranges of some of its own variables, seen